nrkno/sofie-nrk-core/packages/documentation/docs/user-guide/installation/installing-sofie-server-core.md

 Create a `Sofie` folder, copy the above content, and save it as `docker-compose.yaml` within the `Sofie` folder.

-Once the installation is done, Sofie should be running on [http://localhost:3000](http://localhost:3000)

-You can now choose if you are using the [Rundown Editor](rundown-editor.md) or an _ingest-gateway_.
-Visit [Rundowns & Newsroom Systems](installing-a-gateway/rundown-or-newsroom-system-connection/intro.md) to see which _Ingest Gateway_ is best suited for _your_ production environment.
+Visit [Rundowns & Newsroom Systems](installing-a-gateway/rundown-or-newsroom-system-connection/intro.md) to see which _Ingest Gateway_ can be used in your specific production environment.
+If you don't have an NRCS that you would like to integrate with, you can use the [Rundown Editor](rundown-editor) as a simple Rundown creation utility.

 Select the ingest gateway by creating using docker compose profiles.
 Create a file called `.env` in the same folder as docker compose with the contents: